The application process

 Read through the entry requirements to ensure you are eligible.

-Remember to indicate on the online form that you wish to be considered as self-funding applicant.
+Remember to indicate on the online form that you wish to be considered a scholarship applicant.

-Please ensure that you attach all supporting documentation listed in the check list to your application (please disregard conflicting information in the application form itself, the guidance notes give all the correct information so please follow these).
-If you are unable to send all of the documentation please contact the admissions office (firstname.lastname@example.org) within good time before the final deadline day to request help.
+Please ensure that you attach all supporting documentation to your application.
+If you are unable to send all of the documentation please contact the admissions office (email@example.com) within good time before the final deadline day to request help.

 Any documents you wish to upload and cannot see where to do so please upload in the ‘Additional Information’ section towards the end of the online application.

 The first stage of the selection process is a screening of all applications received against the entry criteria specified above.
-Please note: applications that do not meet the entry requirements stipulated above will not be entered into the second stage of the selection process and will be informed of this in January 2017.
-Those who do not receive notification in January can assume their applications have gone through to the second stage.
+Please note: applications that do not meet the entry requirements stipulated above will not be entered into the second stage of the selection process and will be informed of this in the early stages of the process.
+Those who do not receive notification by this point can assume their applications have gone through to the second stage.